- What are my rights?

 London WC1H 0XG

-Information about your rights under the Data Protection Act and how to submit a subject access request is available on the website of the Information Commissioner.
-Other organisations, such as the Citizens Advice Bureau, may also be able to assist you in developing a subject access request.
+Information about your rights under Data Protection Law and how to submit a subject access request is also available on the website of the Information Commissioner.